Among the industries facing big challenges and having tremendous opportunities in digital innovation and transformation is the utilities industry.

 - Macro-economic and geopolitical.
 We mentioned geopolitical before but there’s more.
 In recent years it has become clear that energy has become more than a weapon and is not just used as one but also the cause of many conflicts.
 Some of these recent conflicts are reshaping the way countries are sourcing their energy and reviewing existing dependencies while others forge partnerships challenging balances that have existed for a long time.

 - Technological challenges.
 As is often the case, digital technologies and evolutions are both challenge (e.g. demands of the digital consumer) as opportunity.
-We’ll tackle some of them below but it’s clear that Big Data (or smart/actionable data), the Internet of Things and content analytics (adding insight and action to the avalanche of unstructured data) are among them.
+And in the utility industry we tend to look at technology far more as an opportunity and enabler.
+We’ll tackle some of the technologies but it’s clear that Big Data (or smart/actionable data), the Internet of Things and content analytics (adding insight and action to the avalanche of unstructured data) are among them.

 The technology picture

 - The Internet of Things.
-It’s obvious IoT (smart meters, devices such as Google’s Nest, energy efficiency management etc.) is big in the utilities industry.
-According to Gartner’s Jim Tully (data April 2015) there are 299 million IoT units installed in the utilities market, making it rank second after manufacturing.
+It’s obvious that IoT (smart meters, devices such as Google’s Nest, energy efficiency management etc.) is big in the utilities industry.
+According to Gartner’s Jim Tully there are 299 million IoT units installed in the utilities market, making it rank second after manufacturing.

-- Big Data.
+- Big Data (read: analytics and actionable intelligence).
 Along with the rise of “smart devices” but also because of many other reasons, including the crucial role of data in an industry where data matters a lot from all perspectives, dealing with the amount of data generated and especially turning all this data into competitive benefits, gained efficiencies and customer-facing advantages is a key priority in utilities.
 Content analytics plays a key role here.

 There are of course more technologies and digital evolutions in the utility industry (cloud, mobile,…) but we focus on the overall digital transformation picture.